 Difference Between General Ledger and Trial Balance

-- A general ledger is the principal set of accounts and primary accounting records of a company.
+- A general ledger is a company's principal set of accounts and primary accounting records.
 The ledger provides a complete record of accounting transactions conducted within a financial year.
-The information in general ledgers is collected from journals, which is the primary book of accounts.
+The general information in general ledgers is collected from journals, the primary book of accounts.
 It includes debit and credit entries of transactions.
-It is generally separated as a different asset class like owners’ equity, assets, liabilities, revenues, and expenses.
-All the amounts related to the respective business are posted from the journal.
+It is generally separated different asset class like ownersā equity, assets, liabilities, revenues, and expenses.
+All the amounts related to the respective business are posted in the journal.
 The ledger may be prepared for any time frame as and when required by the Organization, be it a Fiscal year or Calendar year.

-- A trial balance is a statement that shows the total balance amounts of all the ledger accounts for the specific period, i.e., for a month, quarter, semi-annually, annually.
-In other words, taking ledger balance and presenting them in a single worksheet as on a particular date is Trial Balance.
+- A trial balance is a statement that shows the total balance amounts of all the ledger accounts for the specific period, i.e., for a month, quarter, semi-annually, or annually.
+In other words, taking ledger balance and presenting them in a single worksheet on a particular date is Trial Balance.
 It gives a quick overview of the balances of different heads of accounts.

-General Ledger vs. Trial Balance Infographics
+Ā General Ledger vs. Trial Balance Infographics

 Example of General Ledger